mmkal/plv8-git/readme.md

 ### Restoring previous versions

 `git_resolve` gives you a json representation of a prior version of a row, which can be used for backup and restore.
-The first argument is a `git` json value, the second value is a valid git ref string.
+The first argument is a `git` json value, the second value is a valid git ref string (e.g. a git oid returned by `git_log`, or `HEAD`, or `main`.
+Note that an issue with [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git/issues/1238) means that you can't currently pass values like `HEAD~1` here).

-Combine it with `git_log` to get a previous version - the below query uses `->1->'oid'` to get the oid from the second item in the log array:
+Combine it with `git_log` to get a previous version - the below query uses `->1->>'oid'` to get the oid from the second item in the log array:

 ```sql
 select git_resolve(git, ref := git_log(git)->1->>'oid')